For more than 90 years, our family-owned business has focused on serving the people and businesses of Florida.

 Over the next three years, Charlotte State Bank would become Florida’s 12th-leading small business lender.

 Charlotte State Bank moves into a new, two-story building at 1100 Tamiami Trail, in the Murdock section of Port Charlotte.

 Charlotte State Bank establishes Trust powers, creating a Trust and Investment Management Services division.
 DeSoto Banking Corporation merges with Crews Banking Corporation.

 Crews Banking Corporation purchases controlling interest in Englewood Bank, making Crews Banking Corporation a four-bank holding company.

-JW “Jake” Crews, IV joins our management team as a fourth generation Crews family member and today serves as CEO and Chairman of Charlotte State Bank & Trust.
-He continues to build upon his family's heritage through his passion for technology and dedication to customer relationship.
+JW “Jake” Crews, IV joins our management team as a fourth-generation Crews family member and today serves as CEO and Chairman of Charlotte State Bank & Trust.
+He continues to build upon his family's heritage through his passion for technology and dedication to customer relationships.